xero/dotfiles/README.md

 recently i've been using an 11" m1 ipad pro and a bluetooth 68% mechanical keyboard, usually on my lap, as my main computer. i use the [community edition of the blink shell](https://community.blink.sh) connected to a vps.

 when it comes to fonts i've been using [hack](https://sourcefoundry.org/hack/) (i use a [mod](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/readme.md) w/ extra icons for extended unicode and emoji support.) it's included in base64 encoded css form, along with color schemes, in the `blink` directory.

 run blink `config` under appearance, set the screen mode set to `cover` then setup your server identity and keys. beyond that the only command i ever run in blink is `mosh x`. x being my server alias.

 # vps & local clipboard
-idk why, but i chose debian 11 on aws for some reason. ive been working on [a scripts to setup the vps and install all the packages, create my user, setup keys, etc](https://gist.github.com/xero/2abb51674b224fbdf6e06c130ae3de7c) i use. but you the reader don't need them all to run my dots, this is for me. beware there be dragons here.
+idk why, but i chose debian 11 on aws for some reason. there's [a scripts to setup a fresh vps and install all the packages, tools, & services, create my user, setup keys, etc](https://github.com/xero/dotfiles/blob/vps/setup) i use. but you the reader don't need them all to run my dots, this is for me. beware there be dragons here.

 it builds [mosh-server from this pr](https://github.com/mobile-shell/mosh/pull/1104#issuecomment-710754740) for osc 52 clipboard support.